 When you or your client receives a Federal Rule 45 Subpoena to testify and/or to produce documents, a motion to quash may be an option.
-Likewise, when you or your client is involved in a lawsuit and a subpoena has been served on a non-party requesting information about or belonging to you or your client, you have options under Rule 45.
+Likewise, when you or your client is involved in a lawsuit and a subpoena has been served on a non-party requesting information about or belonging to you or your client, you have multiple options under Rule 45.
 With that said, it may surprise you how powerful the federal subpoena actually is – it certainly never fails to surprise us.

 Motion to Quash / Motion to Modify Rule 45 Subpoena